mccamon/main-site/lina.md

 ![](assets/images/lina-photo.jpg)

 Hello my name is Lina.
 I am currently a sophomore at Emporia State University majoring in Early Childhood Education.
 My goal is to become a K-3 teacher in a diverse Kansas school disctrict.
-Not only have had part-time work in childcare centers, but during my senior year of high school, I served eight hours per week as a teachers' assistant to a private school's afternoon kindergarten classes.
+Not only have I had part-time work in childcare centers, but during my senior year of high school, I served eight hours per week as a teachers' assistant to a private school's afternoon kindergarten classes.

 <a href="mailto:lina@mccamon.ong">Mail</a> ~ Instagram ~ Facebook